SrihariChowdary2/LLM-Building-Projects/README.md

 ## Using the AI Assistant

-1. Select the type of assistant you want to interact with from the dropdown menu:
+1. Select the agent you want to interact with from the dropdown menu:
-   - Research Assistant: For factual information and detailed explanations
+   - Research Agent (RA001): For factual information and detailed explanations
-   - Creative Assistant: For generating ideas, content, and creative suggestions
+   - Creative Agent (CA001): For generating ideas, content, and creative suggestions
-   - Code Assistant: For help with programming and code explanations
+   - Code Agent (CO001): For help with programming and code explanations
+   - Project Structure Agent (PS001): For designing and organizing software projects

 2. Type your question or request in the text area